saeed-rhimi/naiveBayes/README.md

-# Social Network Ads Classifier
+# Social Network Ads Classifier Using naiveBayes Model

 ## Project Description
 This project involves a machine learning naiveBayes model to classify social network advertisements based on user data.
 The model predicts whether a user has purchased a product based on their age and estimated salary.
 The Python project utilizes libraries like Pandas, NumPy, and Scikit-learn.